chrismainey/chrismainey/README.md

 ================

 I am a senior Data Scientist in the UK National Health Service (NHS).
-I leads the NRLS / LFPSE analysis team at NHS England and Improvement, focussing on analysing incident reporting data and other sources to learn and improve patient safety.
+I lead the analytical team in Patient Safety at NHS England, focussing on analysing incident reporting data and other sources to learn and improve patient safety.
 I have experience in public health, clinical networks, acute trust informatics, and lead the establishment of a data science team at Healthcare Evaluation Data (HED), a national